The Very Best of The Black Sorrows

 The Very Best of the Black Sorrows is the second greatest hits album by Australian rock and blues band The Black Sorrows.
 The album includes 38 songs from the band's entire career and includes singles and album tracks, all of which are digitally remastered.
 The album was released in Australia in 1997 and internationally on 25 August 1998.

-The album is considered a collectors item by The Black Sorrows' fans.
+The album is considered a collector's item by The Black Sorrows' fans.